The Best Acoustic Electric Guitars - Under $300, $500, $750 & $1000

 Spruce

-Spruce is the most commonly found top wood on a guitar (the side which faces out while you play).
-It has a bright tone that’s well suited to strumming or fingerpicking, especially when paired with mahogany.
+Spruce is the most commonly found top wood on a guitar (the side that faces out while you play).
+It has a bright tone that suits strumming or fingerpicking, especially when paired with mahogany.
+The most popular configuration combines a solid spruce top, mahogany back, and sides.

 Nato

-This is sometimes referred to as "eastern mahogany" due to it having a similar appearance.
-Tone-wise, guitarists do compare it with mahogany with many saying it's a little brighter.
-It often gets used by guitar manufacturers due to being somewhat similar to mahogany but cheaper.
+This is sometimes referred to as “eastern mahogany” because it has a similar appearance.
+Tone-wise, guitarists compare it with mahogany, with many saying it’s a little brighter.
+It is often used by guitar manufacturers because it is somewhat similar to mahogany but cheaper.

 Maple